 up with confident, helpful answers.

-Be open.
+Be open and accessible during a crisis.
 Make a written contract with your teen.
 Include a section stating that you will pick

 It's important to be supportive and have open communication with your children.
 This